pburg/pburgstuco/PRERELEASE-CHANGELOG.md

  * Added content for the Members page
  * Added ID's to header elements
  * Made the navigation bar's position absolute

+## 0.4

+While not yet complete, this prerelease is a large step forward.

+### Additions

+ * Contact page added
+ * Events page prepared
+ * Home page now has a bit of content
+ * Placeholder content on Downloads and Photos pages